quentin-st/Munin-for-Android/README.md

 * DrawerHelper
 * GridDownloadHelper *- Grids simultaneous downloads helper*
 * JSONHelper *- JSON import/export - not used for now*
+* MediaScannerUtil *- warns Android system about a new picture on the filesystem*
 * SQLite *- SQLite database top-level methods (saveServers(), ...)*
 * Util *- Generic util methods*